 What is a wallet?

 A wallet allows you to interact with Decentralized Applications (Dapps) on the Ethereum blockchain.
-You can store ETH and other assets in your wallet.
-You will need one in order to trade on dYdX.
+You can store ETH, USDC, and other assets in your wallet.
+You will need a wallet in order to trade on dYdX.

 You can also use Coinbase Wallet which is a mobile app that also allows you to use the desktop site by scanning a QR code to link the two together.
 (Note: this is a mobile app that is different than having a Coinbase.com account.
 Coinbase Wallet FAQ)